1 year later: Impact of GST exemption on Sanitary Napkins

 Now, the manufacturer’s cost is still Rs 2.3 as there is no change in my Raw material GST rate and they do not get an input tax credit set off of Rs 0.3.
 To be able to earn the same margin of Rs 0.8, the selling price will now be Rs 3.10.
 So, for the customer there is only a saving of Rs 0.024 per pad or 24 paisa on a pack of 10 pads.

 In practice, this means that the manufacturer will pay the input tax but wouldn’t get the tax credit back.
 With no considerable difference in the manufacturing cost, the manufacturer is left with barely anything to pass as price benefit down the supply chain to the end consumer.

 On the other hand, exemption from GST has encouraged larger imports of sanitary napkins.
 Imports have a definite price advantage since there is only Custom Duty applicable now instead of Custom Duty + GST.
 Many manufacturers are finding it difficult to retain the market share of their domestic brand against the inflow of such imported sanitary napkins.
 Though the imported products may lack the quality, but price advantage allows them to penetrate the market easily.

 Alternatively, subjecting sanitary napkins to GST, at zero rate would allow the manufacturers to claim reimbursement on input tax.
-This in turn would have helped them to reduce the product price and benefit to the consumer.
+This in turn would have helped them to reduce the sanitary pads price and benefit to the consumer.

 The menstrual hygiene situation across India is still in an unfortunately difficult condition.
 25% girls in India remain absent in school during menstruation.
 Talking about menstruation is prohibited or considered a taboo is most households.